jlpteaching/comparch/syllabus.md

 ### Quizzes (154B Only)

-There will be one canvas quiz each week (except for the test week).
+There will be one canvas quiz each week (except for the test week) due before lecture on Wednesday (the day of discussion).
 Each quiz is worth 3% of your total grade.
-You'll have two chances on the quizzes: The first will be due before discussion and is worth 100%.
+After discussion, the answers for your quiz will be posted.

+If you want to improve your score, you can take the quiz a second time.
-The second chance is due 2 days later and you can retake the quiz to improve your score.
+The second chance is due 2 days later.
 If you take the first version of the quiz, then you can make 100% on the second try.
-If you don't attempt the first try, you can make at most 80% of the points.
+If you don't attempt the first try, you can make at most 75% of the points.

-(Note: I'm trying something new with Canvas here... hopefully it works out.)
+(Note: This 25% penalty for missing the original quiz will be manually applied.)

 ### Perusall (201A Only)